 Fighting Boom Booms brings to mind how Super Mario Bros.
 2 handled its own reoccurring boss, Birdo.
 This is because the fights are all fundamentally the same, yet are made more difficult in subtle ways.
 Later Boom Booms are capable of flying after being struck the first time.
 In addition, the arena itself is occasionally tailor-made to give Mario a distinct disadvantage whether it’s by replacing the floor with a conveyor belt or placing platforms in strategic locations to make jumping on them more difficult.
 When you fell a Boom Boom, it drops an orb bearing a question mark.
 Collecting it not only ends the stage, it also causes the map to change slightly.
 In the case of the first fortress, the orb will cause the locked door to the right of the “START” tile to disappear.
 It’s best to think of these orbs as checkpoints, for in the event that you expend all of your lives, any door unlocked or other environmental change caused by collecting them will remain for the duration of your playthrough.

 Things get interesting should the player decide to explore the other landmarks.
 In the first world, the fortress can be reached as soon as the player completes the second stage.
 If level progression worked as it did in Super Mario Bros., the player would have to go through the third and fourth stages as well.
 As it stands, the player can take the pragmatic option by skipping both.
-Though neither level is strictly necessary to complete, there is an advantage to travelling off the beaten path.
+Though neither level is strictly necessary to complete, there is an advantage to traveling off the beaten path.
 Said advantage lies within the mushroom-shaped house between the two stages.

 These houses belong to a Toad or a Mushroom Kingdom denizen, who will gladly help Mario on his quest by giving him one of three items.
 The inventory screen is accessed by pressing “SELECT” on the world map.
 The highlighted item will be used if the player presses the “A” button.
 Any of the power-ups Mario can find in a stage can be given to him by a Toad – including the Super Star.
 Certain ones are exclusively found in these houses.
 There are also items that can only be used on the world map.
 One such item is the hammer, which is used to remove large boulders blocking access to certain paths.